Offline Meta Learning of Exploration

 \section{Related Work}

-Meta-learning considers training agents that quickly solve a new learning problem, by exploiting structure in the problem distribution~\citep{thrun1998learning,hochreiter2001learning}.
-In this work we focus on meta-RL -- quickly learning to solve RL problems.
+We focus on meta-RL -- quickly learning to solve RL problems.
 Gradient based approaches to meta-RL seek policy parameters that can be updated to the current task with a few gradient steps~\citep{finn2017model,grant2018recasting,rothfuss2018promp,clavera2018model}.
 These are essentially online methods, and several studies investigated learning of structured exploration strategies in this setting~\citep{gupta2018meta,rothfuss2018promp,stadie2018some}.
 Memory-based meta-RL, on the other hand, map the observed history in a task $h_{:t}$ to an action~\citep{duan2016rl,wang2016learning}.
 These methods effectively treat the problem as a POMDP, and learn a memory based controller for it.

 The connection between meta-learning and Bayesian methods, and between meta-RL and Bayesian RL in particular, has been investigated in a series of recent papers~\citep{lee2018bayesian,humplik2019meta,ortega2019meta,zintgraf2020varibad}, and our work closely follows these ideas.
-In particular, these works elucidate the difference between Thompson-sampling based strategies, such as in PEARL~\citep{rakelly2019efficient}, and Bayes-optimal policies, such as in VariBAD~\citep{zintgraf2020varibad}, and suggest to estimate the BAMDP belief using the latent state of deep generative models. \emph{Our contribution is an extension of these ideas to the offline RL setting}, which to the best of our knowledge is novel.
+In particular, these works elucidate the difference between Thompson-sampling based strategies, such as PEARL~\citep{rakelly2019efficient}, and Bayes-optimal policies, such as VariBAD, and suggest to estimate the BAMDP belief using the latent state of deep generative models. \emph{Our contribution is an extension of these ideas to the offline RL setting}, which to the best of our knowledge is novel.
 Technically, the VariBAD algorithm in~\cite{zintgraf2020varibad} is limited to on-policy RL, and the off-policy method in~\cite{humplik2019meta} requires specific task descriptors during learning, while VariBAD, which our work is based on, does not.
 One can also learn neural belief models using contrastive learning~\cite{guo2018neural}; our methods and identifiability discussion apply to this case as well.